 Let’s face it, the human body isn’t built like a Mack Truck.
 It’s a delicate piece of equipment.
 Athletes who are prone to injury should take a conservative approach when they return to training after an ultramarathon.

-Susan Donnelly, who completed her 200th ultramarathon at this January’s Mountain Mist 50K Trail Run, has battled just about every running injury.
+Susan Donnelly, who has completed more than 260 ultramarathons, has battled just about every running injury.
 “The worst injury I’ve had is a slipped disk in my neck,” says Donnelly.
 “But my most common running injury is a sacroiliac joint that likes to slip out of place.
 I lose power in that leg, and it hurts to sit, too.
-I had a freak stress fracture one year and pulled hamstring almost immediately after that.
+I had a freak stress fracture one year and pulled my hamstring almost immediately after that.
 I also end up with a bout of plantar fasciitis every five years or so.”

 Donnelly races frequently.
-She completed 14 ultras last year, but she’s also missed an entire season due to injury.
+She completed nine 100-mile races in 2022, but she’s also missed an entire season due to injury.
 “Yes, I’ve had to cancel many races due to injury,” admits Donnelly.
 “I really must pay very close attention to my mind-body-spirit connection to make sure this doesn’t happen.
 My body often feels incredibly perky a couple of days after an ultra.
 It’s important that I ignore that feeling and instead focus on non-running activities like my life coaching business, spending time with family and friends or finishing projects around the house.
 Giving in to temptation and running on those days inevitably causes a big crash or pain a few days later that sets my recovery way back.”